-In about 40% of DUI cases in Florida, the driver refuses to submit to a breath test, blood test, or urine test.
+In about 40% of DUI cases in Florida, the driver refuses to submit to a breath, blood, or urine test.

-In fact, a second refusal can be charged as a first-degree misdemeanor punishable by up to 12 months in jail and a $1,000 fine, under Florida Statute Section 316.1939, even if you are found “not guilty” of DUI at trial.
+A second refusal can be charged as a first-degree misdemeanor punishable by up to 12 months in jail and a $1,000 fine under Florida Statute Section 316.1939, even if you are found “not guilty” of DUI at trial.

 Attorneys for a DUI Refusal in Pasco County, FL

-If you were arrested for DUI with a refusal to submit to a breath, blood, or urine test, in Pasco County, FL, then your case will be prosecuted at the courthouse in Dade City or New Port Richey, FL.
+If you were arrested for DUI and refused to submit to a breath, blood, or urine test, in Pasco County, FL, your case will be prosecuted at the courthouse in Dade City or New Port Richey, FL.

-The Pasco DUI defense attorneys at Sammis Law Firm have an office in New Port Richey across from the courthouse at the West Pasco Judicial Center.
+The Pasco DUI defense attorneys at Sammis Law Firm have an office in New Port Richey across from the West Pasco Judicial Center courthouse.

-Find out why we recommend that you demand a “formal review hearing” within 10 days of your arrest to contest the twelve (12) or eighteen (18) month administrative suspension of your driver’s license.
+Find out why we recommend that you demand a “formal review hearing” within ten (10) days of your arrest to contest the twelve (12) or eighteen (18) month administrative suspension of your driver’s license.

-For a second DUI case in Pasco County, FL, the formal review hearing is conducted at the Bureau of Administrative Review office in Tampa, FL.
+The formal review hearing is conducted at the Bureau of Administrative Review office in Tampa, FL, for a second DUI case in Pasco County, FL.

 We can begin your defense today.
 Call 727-807-6392 today.